Universe-2025-SEC1364W-Templates/workshop-guide/section3-always-on.md

 In this exercise, we'll explore how to accomplish these goals all with the help of GitHub Actions, Artifact Attestations, and the GitHub CLI.

-### Step 1 - Generate an SBOM with the GitHub API
+### Step 1 - Generate an SBOM

-We'll be working in the **mona-gallery-universe** repo for this exercise.
+We'll be working in the **mona-gallery** repo for this exercise.
 Start by adding the following step at the end of the **release-attestation.yml** GitHub Actions workflow file to create an SBOM for each container image:

 ```
 - name: Generate SBOM for built image